TheNoswad/sc-wiki/Frequently_Asked_Questions_(FAQ).md

 Q: How do I tell which animals will attack me?

 A: The game tries to mimic reality.
-See the [Animal List](Animals "wikilink") in general.
+See the [Animal List](Bestiary/Animals.md "wikilink") in general.
 Almost every animal can be or become dangerous, see [Animal Behaviors](Animal's_Behavior_list "wikilink") page.